David Seymour a 'useless Māori', says Willie Jackson

 "[He's] absolutely Māori, but just maybe the most useless advocate for Māori we've seen in Parliament".

+"The fact Willie chose to personally attack me instead of explaining what value Te Puni Kōkiri adds just shows why we should get rid of it and save the taxpayer $71 million.

+"I feel sorry for TPK staff, even the responsible minister can't explain what value they add, less kind people would say that's a useless minister."

-Jackson called on National to be clear about where stood in relation to Act's alternative budget.
+Jackson called on National to be clear about where it stood in relation to Act's alternative budget.

 National leader Christopher Luxon would not rule out individual parts of the budget but said abolishing ministries was not his party's policy.